-The Professional Master of Engineering (M.Eng.) and Graduate Certificate in Bioengineering, administered by the Office of Advanced Engineering Education, are world-class, flexible educational programs designed to advance technical knowledge and career opportunities for working professionals.
+The Professional Master of Engineering (M.Eng.) and Graduate Certificate in Bioengineering, administered by Maryland Applied Graduate Engineering, are world-class, flexible educational programs designed to advance technical knowledge and career opportunities for working professionals and returning students who want to retool their careers.
 The requirements are entirely course-based, and courses are available on-campus and online for full-time or part-time study.
-To learn more about these programs, please visit the Office of Advanced Engineering Education (OAEE).
+To learn more about these programs, please visit the Maryland Applied Graduate Engineering website.

 Students are admitted to the M.Eng.
-(PMBI) or Certificate (GCEN) programs by the OAEE Director.
-Admission requirements and application instructions are posted on the OAEE Web site.
+(PMBI) or Certificate (GCEN) programs by the MAGE Director.
+Admission requirements and application instructions are posted on the MAGE website.

-Student services, including orientation, enrollment, and graduation, are provided by OAEE staff to all M.Eng. and Certificate students.
-Academic advising for students pursuing the Bioengineering option is provided by the BIOE Graduate Office.
-Students should send an email to email@example.com to request an advising appointment (in person or remote).
+Student services, including orientation, enrollment, and graduation, are provided by MAGE staff to all M.Eng. and Certificate students.
+Academic advising for students pursuing the Bioengineering option is provided by the Program Director, Dr. Angela Jones.
+Advising is also provided by Rebecca Caro.

 The 30-credit curriculum for the M.Eng. includes 10 three-credit courses.
 No research or thesis is required for the degree.
-Students are expected to complete the following six core courses:
+Students are required to complete the following three core courses:

 - BIOE604 Cellular and Physiological Transport Phenomena